mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 </tr>
 </table>

 You can also manage the **Faces** list of a mesh.
-Here is an example that deletes about half the faces randomly from a given mesh.
+Here is an example that deletes about half the faces randomly from a given mesh:

 <table class="multiline" width="100%">
 <tr>